leanhouston/leanhouston.org/README.md

 Information for each section is stored in its own, similarly-named file under the `/source` directory, such as `/source/_accelerators_and_incubators.md.erb`.
 The guidelines to contribute are best summarized as:

 1. Look at the pattern of how information is laid out in terms of links, addresses, length of content and so forth.
 2. Then, try and stick to that pattern when contributing.
 3. When adding new items to a section, please place them below existing resources, and in the spirit of the "matching current style", use an `<h3>` tag (in Markdown: `###`) which links to the resources website, followed by a one- or two-sentence description.

 The information is generated via Markdown (`.md`), after passing through Embedded Ruby (`.erb`) to utilize helpers, such as conveniently changing Address into links to their location on a map.
 Additionally, to make an address link to its map, the pattern of `<%= address_link("YOUR ADDRESS HERE") %>` is available.

+### Development and Deployment

+This project uses an older version of Middleman than the current (i.e. 3.X, where current is 4.X).
+However, many of the details are similar.
+To run in development mode:

+1. Have a Ruby version installed compliant with the .ruby-version file.
+2. Have some JavaScript environment (for middleman asset building).
+3. Run `bundle install` and wait.
+4. Start the development server by running `bundle exec middleman server`.